 - I’ve added a little vanilla extract.

-As far as the almonds are concerned, I combined them with a little cinnamon and brown sugar in order to create a little crunch.
+As far as the almonds are concerned, combine them with cinnamon and brown sugar to create a little crunch.

 This modified version of my mom’s Almond Apple Square Cake is one of is one the best apple cake recipes you can make, especially in the autumn.

-It’s one of those cakes that’s actually better the next day.
+It’s one of those cakes that tastes better the next day.
 Super moist with just the right amount of sweetness.
-You really need to try it!
+You need to try it!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 Ciao for now,

-★★★★★ If you have made this Almond Apple Square Cake recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this Easy Apple Cake Recipe, I would love to hear about it in the comments below and be sure to rate the recipe!